HankiDesign/DSA/README.md

 - Substraction O(n) where n is the number of items in right side of the operator

 ## Hash table
+A  hash table (AKA hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
+A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

 ![](./assets/hashtable.png)

+If the hash function is not powerful enough it can lead to collisions.

+- Insertion O(1)
+- Deletion O(1)
+- Searching O(1) best O(log n) worst (collisions managed via AVL)
+- Traversing O(n)

 ## Self-balancing binary search tree (AVL Tree)
 An AVL tree is a BST with an additional condition: the difference between the height